 Engber found a pattern in the data.
 In quicksand’s early years, the movie scenes featured quicksand as a very serious threat.
 But, after quicksand peaked, it became a joke.
 In the ’80s, quicksand even made it into My Little Pony and Perfect Strangers.
 Later, in discussions about plot lines for Lost, the idea of quicksand was dismissed as ridiculous.

 I guess it’s fair to say that quicksand “jumped the shark.”

 In sociology, we call this the social construction of social problems: the fact that our fears don’t perfectly correlate with the hazards we face.
 In this case, media is implicated.
-What is it making us fear today?Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+What is it making us fear today?Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.